Progress on my first diamond painting (or what to take to do on vacation!)

-One of the many projects I try to keep up with is an immense family heritage scrapbook series – one for each member of my husband’s line, going to his second cousins and beyond.
+One of the many things I try to keep up with is an immense family heritage scrapbook series – one for each member of my husband’s line, going to his second cousins and beyond.
 Yes, I said “second cousins.”
 They act like first cousins or siblings and even feel like my own family.
 So as “odd” as it, it’s a wonderful thing.
 But because we’re all so close, I think that’s why I ended up being part of this 30-book adventure.
 Yes, 30 books.
 Yes, we’re a little crazy.
 No, we don’t have any books actually finished yet, but we have several started.

 I’m embarking upon this never-ending joy (🤔) with one particular cousin, and when my mother-in-law was still here, she helped too.
 I actually taught both my MIL and the cousin to scrapbook using this project.
 (My MIL’s book, which goes to my husband, may actually be about half done.
 Even if we are on volume 2. 🤦♀️) Apparently I suggested to the cousin that she should do a scrapbook (as in one) for the photos she was interested in gathering rather than a boring old photo album.
 (I don’t actually remember this conversation.)
 I swear I did not mean to create this monster.
 At this point, I’m just thankful we’ve whittled down the number from 40+.